ytp101/meeting-summalization/readme.md

 ## 🧩 Features

 - Accepts `.mp4` or `.mp3` input files
-- Extracts audio and converts it to `.wav` using FFmpeg
+- Extracts audio and converts it to `.opus` using FFmpeg
 - Transcribes using `Whisper` (supports Thai and multilingual)
 - Summarizes transcripts using an LLM
 - FastAPI microservice architecture